 Arthritis is a group of chronic diseases that cause your joints to swell and stiffen.
 Several types of arthritis can affect the heel, including osteoarthritis, rheumatoid arthritis, and post-traumatic arthritis.

-To diagnose heel pain, your Diablo Podiatry provider reviews your medical history and asks about your symptoms, including their severity and if any activities like exercise make them worse.
+To diagnose heel pain, your Diablo Podiatry and Bay Vascular provider reviews your medical history and asks about your symptoms, including their severity and if any activities like exercise make them worse.
 Next, your provider gently presses on your heel to pinpoint areas of swelling, redness, or warmth.

 If a physical exam isn’t enough to determine the source of your heel pain, your provider orders diagnostic imaging, like X-rays or an MRI.
 These tools capture detailed images of the soft and hard tissues beneath your skin.

-At Diablo Podiatry, the team treats heel pain using conservative, noninvasive means, if possible.
+At Diablo Podiatry and Bay Vascular, the team treats heel pain using conservative, noninvasive means, if possible.
 For example, you might benefit from:

 You might also benefit from lifestyle modifications, like losing weight, changing your exercise routine, or wearing comfortable shoes that provide extra support.